jixer/dockernetcore/README.md

 > SOURCE: [samples/VSCodeDebugging](./samples/VSCodeDebugging)*

+Full documentation for this example can be found on my blog: [Debug Dockerized .NET Core Apps in VS Code] (http://www.bloggedbychris.com/2016/08/03/debug-dockerized-net-core-apps-code/)

 This example includes debugging support for VS Code.

-Will soon add more documentation on my blog: http://bloggedbychris.com/

 To run, open the "VSCodeDebugging" folder in VS Code.
 Press \[F5\] (Mac: [fn] + [F5]) to initiate debugging.
 Try this again, but set a break point somewhere in the `main` method.

 > NOTE: After the console app exits, the container is not stopping.
 Need to resolve this.